giga-sec/gigaSec-Tech-Notes/README.md

 ---
 ## Quick Guide of navigating my notes

-As you navigate my system, you might see some slip-ups but I designed my system to be flexible and doesn't demand strict categorization, labeling or note-scheduling thus it doesn't affect my workflow.

-However, you don't need to learn those said principles.
 You just need to click the `hyperlinks` and you're good to navigate my notes.
 Starting from `3.
 Notes/+Home`

+As you navigate my system, you might see some slip-ups but I designed my system to be flexible and doesn't demand strict categorization, labeling or note-scheduling thus it doesn't affect my workflow.

 My notes takes three stages of writing and I use tags to assign these.
 Specifically these tags are `#fleeting` `#literature` and `#permanent`.